 Teacher & Nature Guide

 Elizabeth (Lizzie) Albolino moved to south Florida at age 2 from NY.
 Her father moved the family to be raised in what he described as a tropical paradise, and it was!
 She grew up on the sandy beaches with her family submerged in all the beauty and wonder Florida offers.
 Long days beach side, exploring her lush magical backyard and reading were big parts of what made up childhood for her.
 Lizzie is a lover of animals, nature and children.
 She went on to work in early education.
 Working with kids was a natural talent and she enjoyed planning and teaching the more creative side of things.
 Crafting, baking, sewing, knitting, fairytale, folklore and history are a few of her greatest passions and talents.
 Aside from early education Lizzie also has a degree from Johnson and Whales as a pastry chef.
 Lizzie’s recipe for childhood is to add a little faith trust & pixie dust and anything can become magical!
 After working in a law firm as a paralegal for many years Lizzie realized that this work was not soulful, and she missed children and the great outdoors!
 Lizzie was thrilled when given the opportunity to join the Take Root team where she is able to be the truest version of herself, sharing her many creative talents and easy-going disposition.
-Lizzie will be leading the Kinder Roots on exciting adventures in the Broward Forest!
+Lizzie will be adventuring with the Explorer Roots in the Broward Forest!

 Teacher & Nature Guide